MrRKernelPanic/seven_segment_display/README.md

 TDD allowed the generation of a test to create a single digit.
 A fixture was used to run tests from 0-9 for each digit.
 A test was then created to handle multiple digit numbers.
 Each digit is addressed in turn and each line (top, middle or bottom) are then concatenated togeather to form a final string that is returned with appropriate newlines to format (/n)

+As an extension the functionality was added to scale the width and height of digits diplayed.
+This was done by first altering the width by the 'width' factor and then padded vertically using the 'height' factor.

 ## Dependencies
 The system was created and run and tested on Python 3.7+ using Pytest which can easily be installed using ```apt install python3-pytest``` or via pip using ```pip install -U pytest```